Shntd2/Readit-backend/MDS_development_description.md

 					* If they're mismatched, output that info correctly in frontend
 				* Create account button
 					* It will redirect user to page with info about next registration step: email verification
-					* After sign up he should end registration process by openning special link which app will send to a users email mentioned in registration
+					* After sign up he should end registration process by opening special link which app will send to a users email mentioned in registration
 					* Link will provide user to sign in page where he will enter his username and password
-		* Add abillity to login via Google account
+		* Add ability to login via Google account
 	* Implement password recovery logic in sign in page
 		* Here user will enter his email by which he was registered
 		* Then login page in connection with `models.py` will look for that email in registered users table from database